 - 3.1 National Grid is the operator of the high voltage electricity transmission system for Great Britain and its offshore waters, and the owner of the high voltage transmission system in England and Wales.
-National Grid is required to provide an efficient, economic and co-ordinated transmission system. - 3.2 Currently, National Grid's high voltage electricity transmission lines within Fylde consist of the 400kV line that runs from Stanah substation in Wyre district, running south west through Fylde to the west of Kirkham, through to the Penwortham substation in South Ribble. - 3.3 National Grid has stated that extra growth within Fylde is unlikely to have a significant effect upon National Grid's electricity transmission infrastructure, given the scale of the electricity transmission network. - 3.4 A substantial amount of new electricity generation is planned to connect to the system in the North West region over the next few years.
+National Grid is required to provide an efficient, economic and co-ordinated transmission system. - 3.2 Currently, National Grid's high voltage electricity transmission lines within Fylde consist of the 400kV line that runs from Stanah substation in Wyre district, running south west through Fylde to the west of Kirkham, through to the Penwortham substation in South Ribble. - 3.3 National Grid has stated that quantum and distribution of development in Fylde is unlikely to have a significant effect upon National Grid's electricity transmission infrastructure, given the scale of the electricity transmission network. - 3.4 A substantial amount of new electricity generation is planned to connect to the system in the North West region over the next few years.
 The key projects are:

-Moorside Power Station - A new 3.2 Gigawatt (GW), nuclear power station proposed near Sellafield.
+Moorside Power Station - A new 3.4 Gigawatt (GW), nuclear power station proposed near Sellafield in West Cumbria.
 National Grid is required to connect this power station to the transmission system by 2022, and to export power from the station by 2023.